Supervised Detection of Strongly-Labelled Whale Calls

 Model development

-The overall development dataset is composed of the entire IWC-SORP ATBFL dataset, already introduced in the scientific context.
-As described in Table 1, it is organized in 11 site-year deployments located all around Antarctica, with time periods of recording ranging from 2005 to 2017.
+The overall development set relies on the entire ATBFL library, already introduced in the scientific context.
+As described in Table 1, it is organized in 11 site-year datasets, corresponding to deployments located all around Antarctica with time periods of recording ranging from 2005 to 2017.
 It contains a total of 6591 audio files, totaling 1880 hours of recording, sampled at 250 Hz.

-The training dataset is composed of all site-year deployments with the exception of Kerguelen 2014, Kerguelen 2015 and Casey 2017, which have been left out from training to form the validation dataset.
-This makes a total of 6004 audio files for the training dataset over 8 site-year deployments, and 587 audio files for the validation dataset over 3 site-year deployments.
+The training set is composed of all site-year datasets with the exception of Kerguelen 2014, Kerguelen 2015 and Casey 2017, which have been left out from training to form the validation set.
+This makes a total of 6007 audio files for the training set over 8 site-year datasets, and 587 audio files for the validation set over 3 site-year datasets.

 ballenyisland2015 205 204 2222 1.4